 A succulent soil should be light and airy, provide good drainage, and allow for aeration and root development.

 You can buy a commercial cactus and succulent mix at the home improvement store or make your own.

 To do this, simply combine equal parts of:

-When choosing between builder’s sand, pumice, Perlite or vermiculite keep in mind that the first three provide very sharp drainage, while the vermiculite provides some water retention.
+When choosing between builder’s sand, pumice, Perlite, or vermiculite, remember that the first three provide very sharp drainage, while the vermiculite provides some water retention.